 South of 30A vs. North of 30A

-Watersound’s advantage: Almost the entire Watersound Beach community is south (beach side) of Highway 30A.
-You’re not crossing a highway to get to the water.
+Watersound’s advantage: The entire Watersound Beach community is south (beach side) of Highway 30A.
+You’re not crossing any road to get to the water.

 The Verdict: Who Should Live Where?